cseferlis/OMDSMod4/Homework 1c/Transforming and Staging/README.md

 ---

-## Verification and Submission
+## Submission

-Upon completion, submit the following as proof of your work:
+> Submit the following as proof of your work:

+**IMPORTANT:** Ensure your BU account information is visible in the top right corner of your screenshots for verification.

 1. **Screenshot of Query Execution in Azure SQL Database**
    - <img src="../../images/hw1c/hw3-screenshot.png" alt="Screenshot" width="400">